FourteenBrush/MathExpressionParser/README.md

 ### Functions and variables

-There is built-in support for trigonometric, mathematical and other common functions, click [here](core/src/main/java/me/fourteendoggo/mathexpressionparser/symbol/BuiltinSymbols.java) to seem them all.
+There is built-in support for trigonometric, mathematical and other common functions, click [here](core/src/main/java/me/fourteendoggo/mathexpressionparser/symbol/BuiltinSymbols.java) to see them all.

 Functions are called like normal Java methods, they can have zero or more parameters and can be nested: